 Pick up fresh fruits and veggies at the Hyde Park Farmers Market.
 Explore a 1964 Boeing 727, experience the enchantment of Colleen Moore’s Fairy Castle, and learn about the James Webb Space Telescope at the Museum of Science and Industry Chicago.
 Spend the day swimming in Lake Michigan and enjoy a picnic with the family at 57th Street Beach.
 Let the kids loose on the playground, play a game of baseball, or walk through the community flower garden at Nichols (John Fountain) Park.
 Start your morning with a cup of coffee paired with House Made Granola & Greek Yogurt or a Veggie Burrito at Plein Air.
 Order Italian favorites such as Spaghetti Al Cartoccio, Calamari Fritti, or Margherita Pizze and be sure to save room for a scoop of Hazelnut Gelati at Nella.
 Dine on mouth-watering Mediterranean dishes like a bowl of Humble Lentil Soup, Chicken Shawarma Wrap, or a Falafel Wrap at Cedars Mediterranean Kitchen.
 Or try the Taco Carnitas, Shrimp Fajitas, or Carne Asada Tortas at Tacos El Pastor 53.

 - Home Price: $508,008 median purchase price; $1,508 median monthly rent

-- Crime Rate: Safer than 75% of Illinois cities
+- Crime Rate: Safer than 69% of Chicago neighborhoods

 Things to Do in Lincoln Park

-Moving to Chicago?
+Moving to Chi-Town?
 With convenient storage facilities throughout the Chicago metro, Extra Space Storage can help with your transition.
 Find self storage near you!

 Neighborhood statistics from AreaVibes